“There is a world of difference between well-being and being well-off.” Stefan Klein, The Science of Happiness

 We have triggered significant changes to the planetary climate system, which is why the planet is warming, resulting in climate change.

 A consumer-driven economy that conflates the acquisition of material goods with happiness, success, and wellbeing is a major culprit in degrading the health of the planet.
 Sticking with a goal of economic growth means we will continue to consume more and more, degrading the planet more and more.
 It’s a rat race to oblivion.
 Many studies have made this point.
 Here’s a sampling: · “Household consumption is a major contributor to anthropogenic climate change.”
 From Climate Change and Society: Sociological Perspectives, Ehrhardt-Martinez et al (2015) · “Household consumption significant driver of climate, other environmental impacts.”
-“A study published in the Journal of Industrial Ecology at the Yale School of Forestry & Environmental Studies shows that the stuff we consume — from food to knick-knacks — is responsible for up to 60 percent of global greenhouse gas emissions and between 50 and 80 percent of total land, material, and water use.”
+“A study published in the Journal of Industrial Ecology at the Yale College of Forestry & Environmental Studies shows that the stuff we consume — from food to knick-knacks — is responsible for up to 60 percent of global greenhouse gas emissions and between 50 and 80 percent of total land, material, and water use.”

 And if consumerism is a proxy for wellbeing it is failing on that account too.
 Buying a lot of stuff does not make us happy or generate wellbeing.
 In The Science of Happiness: How Our Brains Make Us Happy – and What We Can Do to Get Happier, Stefan Klein tells us what does: “A civic sense, social equality, and control over our own lives constitute the magic triangle of well-being in society.”